vinipachecov/learn-flutter-and-dart/README.md

 The media query has access to height, padding and other variables to give a more responsive layout to our components.

+## Layout Builder

+Layout builder helps us to give access to device constraints inside a component based on the device screen size.